-The HTTP connection between my CloudFront distribution and load balancer works, but the HTTPS connection fails.
-Why?
+Why does the HTTPS connection between my CloudFront distribution and load balancer fail?

-I'm using a Classic Load Balancer or Application Load Balancer as the origin for my Amazon CloudFront distribution.
-I have HTTPS and HTTP listeners configured on my load balancer, but the HTTPS communication between CloudFront and my load balancer fails.
-If I change the origin protocol policy on my distribution to HTTP only, the connection works.
-How can I resolve the HTTPS communication issues?
+I have HTTPS and HTTP listeners configured on my Classic Load Balancer or Application Load Balancer as the origin for my Amazon CloudFront distribution.
+The HTTPS communication between CloudFront and my load balancer fails.
+I want to resolve the HTTPS communication issues.

 The HTTPS communication failure might be caused by issues with the associated SSL certificate, security groups, or network access control list (ACL).
 Be sure that your distribution and load balancer meet the following security requirements: